MRTC 3000 class: Interior

-Each train car has a capacity of 74 seated passengers and 320 standing passengers.
-Under crush loading conditions, each car can carry 394 commuters at any one time.
+Each train car has a capacity of 74 seated and 320 standing passengers.
+Under crush loading conditions, each car can carry 394 commuters.
 A 3-car trainset can carry 1,182 passengers.
-Seats are longitudinal-type.
+Each train car consists of longitudinal bench seating and a PWD open space for wheelchairs and strollers located at one end of each car.

 Each car has five double leaf, electronically operated, plug-sliding doors.
 The three center doors have an open width of 1,255 mm while the two end doors at 861 mm.
 The doors have a height of 1,900 mm.

-The Passenger Assist Railway Display System (PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts, are already installed inside the trains.
-However, as of 2022, the LCD screens remain switched off.
-PARDS is also installed on trains on LRT lines 1 and 2.
+The Passenger Assist Railway Display System (PARDS), a passenger information system powered by LCD screens installed near the ceiling of the train that shows news, advertisements, current train location, arrivals and station layouts, were installed inside the trains from 2019 to 2020.